Nonclassicality in correlations without causal order: Bipartite correlations

-that appears with probability $0.134$.
+and where exactly one antinomic vertex (winning the canonical LGYNI game perfectly) appears with probability $\frac{5q-4}{2}\approx 0.134$ for $q=\frac{1}{2}(1+\frac{1}{\sqrt{2}})\approx 0.8536$.
 We know that this vertex is antinomic because it does not admit a realization with a process function: all bipartite classical processes are causal and they cannot violate causal inequalities \cite{OCB12}.
 Hence, this correlation requires \textit{at least} a $13.4\%$ weight on a antinomic vertex.\footnote{Although every antinomic vertex is noncausal, and conversely, in the bipartite case, this is not true generally, \textit{e.g.}, in the tripartite case.
 Hence, we refer to the vertex as an `antinomic' vertex (or a `nonclassical' vertex) when concerned with nonclassicality.
 Robustness of antinomy is \textit{not} intended as a measure of noncausality, but rather of nonclassicality.
 The difference becomes explicit in the tripartite case.}

-The above analysis shows that the quantum distribution violates the canonical GYNI and LGYNI inequalities (Eqs.~\eqref{cangyni}, \eqref{canlgyni}) because it is necessarily supported on a noncausal vertex that violates canonical GYNI up to $\frac{3}{4}$ and canonical LGYNI maximally (up to $1$).\footnote{Indeed, non-zero support on some noncausal vertex is \textit{necessary} for any quantum distribution to lie outside the causal polytope and thus violate a causal inequality.} The optimal decomposition (\textit{i.e.}, the one minimizing the probabilistic weight on antinomic vertices) shows that the quantum process correlation lies within the polytope obtained by extending the causal polytope, \textit{i.e.}, by taking the convex hull of the causal/classical vertices and this additional noncausal/antinomic vertex.
+The above analysis shows that the quantum distribution violates the canonical GYNI and LGYNI inequalities (Eqs.~\eqref{cangyni}, \eqref{canlgyni}) because it is necessarily supported on a noncausal vertex that violates canonical GYNI up to $\frac{3}{4}$ and canonical LGYNI maximally (up to $1$).
+The optimal decomposition (\textit{i.e.}, the one minimizing the probabilistic weight on antinomic vertices) shows that the quantum process correlation lies within the polytope obtained by extending the causal polytope, \textit{i.e.}, by taking the convex hull of the causal/classical vertices and this additional noncausal/antinomic vertex.